choria-io/website/docs/content/configuration/choria_server/_index.md

 weight = 260
 +++

 The *Choria Server* is a replacement for the old *mcollectived* daemon.
-This new daemon is written in Golang and it's very fast, light weight and embeddable while providing a MCollective compatability layer for hosting old agents.
+This new daemon is written in Golang and it's very fast, light weight and embeddable while providing a MCollective compatibility layer for hosting old agents.

 {{% notice tip %}}
 If your node runs Puppet 6 it will already be running the Choria Server